matthewianryan/grounded-art/docs/pages/maps.md

 The map is populated with real Cape Town art galleries, rendered as nodes on the map.

+Only galleries, which are physical places, are rendered as nodes.
+Events, posts, and creatives without a physical location are not nodes.
+They live in the feed and cross-link to a gallery node when relevant.

 ## Stripped interface

 Extraneous map interface is stripped away.
 Standard Google Maps points of interest,